-One settlement worker reflected on the capabilities of settlement agencies to provide initial information on housing to claimants.
-He stated that,
+One settlement worker reflected on the capabilities of settlement agencies to provide initial

 "...unfortunately the situation for a lot of settlement workers is that we don't have that many resources to offer in terms of housing.
 We can't say to our clients, by the way there is this specific way where you go to get all of the information and they will help and give you assistance and inform you about housing and where to go.
 There is no such thing.
 [Housing] is an area that the settlement sector has not put that much attention to it, and it's the key thing from the beginning".